Avanade/Beef/samples/My.Hr/docs/Performance-Review.md

 ### Create Reference Data table

-To support the above a `Ref.PerformanceOutcome` table is also required.
+To support the above a `Hr.PerformanceOutcome` table is also required.
 Execute the following to create the migration script.
 No further changes will be needed.

 ```
-dotnet run scriptnew  createref Ref PerformanceOutcome
+dotnet run scriptnew createref Hr PerformanceOutcome
 ```

 <br/>